 - Registering its security interest on the Personal Property Securities Register (“PPSR”).
 A registered security interest affords protection against other creditors of the customer in the event of insolvency.
 If a customer entered receivership or another form of insolvency administration, a correctly registered security interest will ensure the supplier does not lose priority to its stock, or any book debts or proceeds realised from the sale of its stock, to any other secured creditor.
 Given the low cost involved in registering a security interest on the PPSR, and the disproportionately large loss that might be incurred if a supplier did not register against a customer who later became insolvent, registration is generally a worthwhile, and often necessary, investment.

 - Actively pursuing debts when customers have exceeded credit terms.
 If a supplier routinely allows its customers to pay late or infrequently, it may find its debt having grown to a substantial sum which has no or little prospect of being repaid in insolvency.
 A simple, yet properly drafted, letter of demand can be a very effective and inexpensive means of recovering such amounts.

 In addition to the above, suppliers of products on credit may wish to take out an appropriate credit insurance policy which might help mitigate the risk of customer insolvency.

 The receivers and managers of the Keystone Hospitality Group are seeking a sale of the Group’s assets, either as a whole or through a break-up.

-If you would like to discuss steps that your business could take to protect itself from customer insolvency, or if you have any queries regarding this Alert, please contact Will Taylor or Lisa Calabrese.
+If you would like to discuss steps that your business could take to protect itself from customer insolvency, or if you have any queries, please contact us.

 This Alert is intended as an alert only.
 It does not purport to be comprehensive advice.
 Readers should seek professional advice before acting in relation to these matters.